arthurdeschamps/SemEval_2018_emotion_recogntion_tweets/README.md

 ## Models
 We tried two different models: an SVM classifier using the radial basis function as its kernel and a random forest with 100 estimators.

+As for the word embeddings, we settled on one-hot encodings, using the ~2000 most frequent words as features.

 ## Results

 ### Performance Metrics